nabilah-h-s/NSL/Design Patterns/README.md

 The state pattern encapsulates the various states a machine can be in, and allows an object to alter its behavior when its internal state changes.

 ## Strategy pattern
-this pattern enables selecting an algorithm at runtime.
+This pattern enables selecting an algorithm at runtime.
 Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use

 - **State Pattern** vs **Strategy Pattern**
 Both the patterns are pretty similar in practice, and the defining difference between them tends to vary.
 Some popular choices are: